bhaddacak/ppmt/README.md

 $ adb logcat -d AndroidRuntime:E *:S | grep '01-19 13:2'
 ```

 Because `logcat` can overwhelm you with many irrelevant messages, we have to filter them properly.
-In this case, we focus only on tag `AndroidRuntime` with `Error` (E) status, and silence the rest `(*:S)`.
-Then we select only messages with a recent timestamp with `grep`.
+In this case, we focus only on tag `AndroidRuntime` with `Error` (E) status, and silence the rest (`*:S`).
+Then we select only messages with a recent time stamp with `grep`.
 Do not use the time I show here, use your own time.
-With a relevant timestamp, you can see what went wrong when the program crashed.
-Please check the time on your device not the computer.
+With a relevant time stamp, you can see what went wrong when the program crashed.
+Please check the time on your device, not on the computer.
 We use flag `-d` to stop `logcat` showing new messages, so we see only what has happened.

 For a more sophisticated way of debugging, you can make your own tag and insert your messages into the log system by using `android.util.Log`.
-In the class `Log`, we have 5 methods, i.e., `Log.v(), Log.d(), Log.i(), Log.w(), and Log.e()`, according to status: `VERBOSE, DEBUG, INFO, WARN, and ERROR` respectively.
+In the class `Log`, we have 5 methods, i.e., Log.v(), Log.d(), Log.i(), Log.w(), and Log.e(), according to status: VERBOSE, DEBUG, INFO, WARN, and ERROR respectively.
 I use mostly `Log.d()`.

 To use the methods, you have to name your tag properly so that your can filter it afterwards.
 Here is an example to check the variable `i` in your code: